 Our board of directors has adopted Corporate Governance Guidelines.
 These guidelines address items such as the qualifications and responsibilities of our directors and director candidates and corporate governance policies and standards applicable to us in general.
 In addition, our board of directors has adopted a Code of Business Conduct and Ethics that applies to all of our employees, officers and directors, including our Chief Executive Officer, Chief Financial Officer, and other executive and senior financial officers.
-The full text of our Corporate Governance Guidelines and our Code of Business Conduct and Ethics is posted on our website at http://investors.denalitherapeutics.com in the Governance section of our Investors webpage.
-We intend to post any amendments to our Code of Business Conduct and Ethics, and any waivers of our Code of Business Conduct and Ethics for directors and executive officers, on the same website.
+The full text of our Corporate Governance Guidelines and our Code of Business Conduct and Ethics is posted on our website at https://denalitherapeutics.com/investors in the Corporate Governance section of our Investors & Media Relations web page.
+We intend to post any amendments to our Code of Business Conduct and Ethics for directors and executive officers, on the same website.